Cottage Cheese Dill Bread

 Cottage Cheese

-Now to the making of the bread, I’ve seen some recipes for dill bread that recommend you warm the cottage cheese before adding to the bread pan.
+Now to the making of the bread, I’ve seen some recipes for dill bread that recommend you warm the cottage cheese before adding it to the bread pan.
 This is because the temperature of the cold cottage cheese might affect the yeast and cause the bread not to rise as much.

 If your machine is like my Zojirushi and has a warming cycle, that’s not needed.
 If your machine doesn’t have a warming or preheat cycle, you’ll want to warm the cottage cheese.